WelfLowe/ML4non-programmers/README.md

 # ML4Med
-This repository contains two notebooks.
+This repository contains two notebooks:

 - "HelloWorld" is just a test to check that the infrastructure is working.
 - "AI_4_Med_Technology_Introduction" is the notebook accompanying the course Artificial intelligence in healthcare - opportunities and challenges, 4XN020.

+Additional files:

+- "heights_weights.csv" is a file downloaded from [Kaggle](https://www.kaggle.com/) that contains publically avaiable datasets.
+- "README.md" is this file.